WarmMilkCodes/WarmMilkCodes/README.md

 - 👋 Hi, I’m Dylan
 - 👀 I’m interested in learning lots of different languages!
-- 🌱 I’m currently learning Python and JavaScript.
+- 🌱 I’m currently learning and experimenting with Python/Flask and learning JavaScript.
 I'm also in the process of finishing my Bachelor's degree in Information Technology with a concentration in Software Development and Programming.
 - 💞️ I’m looking to collaborate on anything to get a better understanding of different programming languages.
 - 📫 How to reach me - drop me a line on one of my Gmail accounts: officialguybanks@gmail.com